Unbinilium/Book/docs/programming/machine-learning.md

 :::warning

 Add `%matplotlib inline` as Magic Function if uses IPython to render images directly in browser.
+Otherwise, It would cause errors if you're not using IPython.

 :::

-Then code image load function:
+Then code image load function.

 ```python
 def pil_image(img_path):